clux/probes.hugo/content/post/2022-12-07-running-year.md

 - [11:15 3k](https://www.strava.com/activities/7878906931/overview)
 - [1:29:34 HM](https://www.strava.com/activities/7934772777#21922284308)

-The Half Marathon was my first longer event and feel I ran it well:
+The Half Marathon was my first longer event and feel I ran it cleanly:

 ![almost straight line for heart rate and cadence](/imgs/running22/hr-cadence-hm.jpeg)

-The 3k PB is also a `3200m` [Cooper test](https://en.wikipedia.org/wiki/Cooper_test) which, [heuristically](https://exrx.net/Calculators/MinuteRun), puts my VO2max above 60.
+The 3k PB is also a `3200m` [Cooper test](https://en.wikipedia.org/wiki/Cooper_test) which, [heuristically](https://exrx.net/Calculators/MinuteRun), puts my VO2max at 60.
+All in all, very pleased with the progress.
+Particularly getting 10k sub 40 and HM sub 90.

 ## Mileage